benymaxparsa/benymaxparsa.github.io/_pages/about.md

 ---

 # NEWS
+#### January 2024
+> 🚀 Delighted to announce the acceptance of our paper **"Extending Refactoring Detection to Kotlin: A Dataset and Comparative Study"** by Iman Hemati Moghadam, Mohammad Mehdi Afkhami, Parsa Kamalipour, Vadim Zaytsev at SANER 2024, in the [ERA Track](https://conf.researchr.org/track/saner-2024/saner-2024-early-research-achievement--era--track-)! 📚🚀 #SANER2024 #RefactoringDetection #Kotlin -`January, 2024`

+#### December 2023
+> 🏆 Excited to share that I have received the **Undergraduate Researcher Award** at Vali-e-Asr University of Rafsanjan, distinguishing myself among fellow undergraduate students from the institution! 🌍🚀 #ResearchAward -`December, 2023`

 #### November 2023
 > 🏆 Thrilled to announce that I've been honored with the **Top Researcher Award** in Kerman Province, standing out among all undergraduate students across universities in this region! 🌍🚀 #ResearchAward -`November 21, 2023`